Every Member is a Minister

 "Joy Girls" - An all-day women's retreat held in spring or fall.
 This "Joy Girl's Event is full of lots of fun, fellowship, singing, liturgical dance, prayer, skits, and a service project.
 Breakfast, snacks and lunch are included.

-Women’s Service/Sewing Group – This is a group of women meets on the 2nd Saturday of each month at 8:00 am.
+Women's Service/Sewing & Craft Group - This is a group of women meets on the 2nd Saturday of each month at 8:00 am.
 We plan and put together special project that are given out into the community for various purposes.
 We recently completed over 100 masks that were given to the local hospitals and elementary schools.
-We are now working on baby quilts to be given to “premies” at Albany Medical Center and a crisis pregnancy ministry we support.
-Even if you don’t sew or have a portable machine, join us for our beginning devotion time, to help iron, to cut material, or just to fellowship.
+We have completed baby quilts to be given to "premies" at Albany Medical Center and a crisis pregnancy ministry we support.
+We're now working on lap quilts for rehabilitation and nursing facilities.
+We also stop from time to time to make gifts and crafts for family and friends for the holidays.
+Even if you don't sew or have a portable machine, join us for our beginning devotion time, to help iron, to cut material, or just to fellowship.

-The Men’s Prayer Breakfast – the Men of Evangelical gather on the second Saturday of each month for Bible study and breakfast.
-During these gatherings, the men have an opportunity to settle in for an hour, explore the Word, and discuss how to put the Word into action in daily life.
-This group also sponsors the American Bible Society’s “Bible-a-Month” Club which sends Bibles all over the world.
+The Men's Prayer Breakfast - the Men of Evangelical gather on the second Saturday of each month for Bible study and breakfast.
+This is a very active group and during these gatherings, the men have an opportunity to settle in for an hour, explore the Word, and discuss how to put the Word into action in daily life.
+This group also sponsors the American Bible Society's "Bible-a-Month" Club which sends Bibles all over the world.

 + + +